Regional airliner

-A regional airliner or a feederliner is a small airliner that is designed to fly up to 100 passengers on short-haul flights, usually feeding larger carriers' airline hubs from small markets.
+A regional airliner, commuter airliner or feeder liner is a small airliner that is designed to fly up to 100 passengers on short-haul flights, usually feeding larger carriers' airline hubs from small markets.
 This class of airliners is typically flown by the regional airlines that are either contracted by or subsidiaries of the larger airlines.
 Regional airliners are used for short trips between smaller towns or from a larger city to a smaller city.
-Feederliner, commuter, and local service are all alternative terms for the same class of flight operations.
+Feeder liner, commuter, and local service are all alternative terms for the same class of flight operations.

 History

 To keep short routes economical, airlines preferred using second hand aircraft than costlier new aircraft.
 Older aircraft were put into short haul service as they were replaced by new longer-range designs.

 Post-war era

-Propeller aircraft of larger airlines were transferred to smaller airlines: even the De Havilland Dragon Rapide biplane, or the Douglas DC-3s, in large surplus after the war, which the Aircraft manufacturers wanted to replace.
-The first piston powered airliners with 40 seats were the Martin 2-0-2s (introduced in 1947) and Convair CV-240s (1948).
+Propeller aircraft of larger airlines were transferred to smaller airlines.
+Examples included the De Havilland Dragon Rapide biplane and the Douglas DC-3s, in large surplus after the war, which the aircraft manufacturers wanted to replace.

+The first piston-powered airliners with 40 seats were the Martin 2-0-2s (introduced in 1947) and Convair CV-240s (1948).